Dentures: Complete and Partials

 Complete dentures and partials are significantly more comfortable than previous generations of prosthetic teeth, and the stereotype of the "chattering teeth" resemblance of yore certainly does not pertain to today's dentures.
 With a good fitting, dentures are highly comfortable and may not even need adhesive to keep them in place.

 Depending on the severity of your tooth loss, you may be a candidate for either a complete set of dentures or, if you still have several healthy teeth remaining, a set of partials may be better for you.
+In some cases, we can provide even more durability by offering complete dentures supported by dental implants.

 Complete Dentures: A complete set of dentures involves both upper and lower dentures and are best for people who do not have any teeth.
 Some people may only require just a top or a bottom.
 If you required an extraction before being fitted with dentures, you might need to wait up to 12 weeks for your gums and jaw to heal.
 A temporary set ("healing" dentures) can hold you over in the interim.
 Because gum tissue naturally shrinks as you age, plan on being refitted every five to ten years for a new set of dentures.